akdhandy/Control-of-Robotic-Systems/README.md

 Project 1:Active Target Tracking with Self-Triggered Communications in Multi-Robot Teams: A Review

-Project 2:Final Project-Creating LQR and LQG Controllers
+Project 2:Final Project-Creating LQR and LQG Controllers for inverted Pendulum problem